 i.
 Electronic Communication

-Now widely it is known that the digital economy has undoubtedly enabled and highlights new and highly demanded opportunities from the consumers as end users of electronic communications and the community of entrepreneurs, but also the digital revolution has appeared as a challenge in terms of tracking trends, where all these together require great attention from the regulatory perspective.
+Now it is known widely that the digital economy has undoubtedly enabled and highlighted new and highly demanded opportunities from the consumers as end users of electronic communications and the community of entrepreneurs.
+But also the digital revolution has appeared as a challenge in terms of tracking trends, where all these together require great attention from the regulatory perspective.

 Consumers of electronic communications services are faced with new problems which are driven by the availability of a wide range of new services and technologies of information and communication in terms of the variety of equipment, on-line services and multiple applications.
 Identification of policies and pro-active regulatory measures, in addition to solutions and initiatives of co-regulatory and self-regulatory with the purpose and target of education and empowerment of consumers remains an essential obligation and commitment for the protection of the rights of all users in a market respectively world open, transparent and inclusive.
 Electronic Communication currently represents a significant social, cultural and economic impact on the development of Kosovo’s modern society.
 Overall assessments place telecommunications as one of the most profitable industries of the modern world.
 Therefore it is safe to say that in micro and macroeconomic levels, almost all Kosovo community, in one form or another, is affected by telecommunications.
 Nowadays, even in the most isolated villages of the country, they know how to use telecommunication services for personal or business needs.
 Furthermore, in the social aspect, telecommunications nowadays is foreseen to play an inclusive role in social relations.